What to watch for today

 Ukrainians marched en masse.
 After president Viktor Yanukovych abandoned talks on a free-trade pact with the EU, Kiev saw the biggest protests since the 2004 Orange Revolution as some 110,000 people took to the streets.
 Yanukovych is under pressure from Moscow to join a Russian-led trade bloc instead, but many Ukrainians want to be closer to Europe.

-A new hepatitis C pill got the green light.
-The US Food and Drug Administration approved simeprevir, a drug from Johnson & Johnson and Medivir, which is claimed to halve the treatment time for the disease.
+US Food and Drug Administration approved simeprevir, a drug from Johnson & Johnson and Medivir, which is claimed to halve the treatment time for the disease.
 Drug firms are racing to roll out new treatments for hepatitis C, the market for which is projected to be worth $100 billion over the next decade.

 More woes for the 787 Dreamliner.
 Boeing warned airlines that the GE engines fitted on some 787s could lose thrust if the planes fly too close to high-altitude thunderstorms.
 Japan Airlines said it would stop using the 787 on some routes.
 Airlines had to ground their 787s earlier in the year after batteries caught fire.